 Interment will be Friday, September 8, 2017 at 1:00 p.m. at the Bassett Grove Cemetery and

 Native American Rites at Bassett Grove Tribal Grounds.

 Memorials may be made to the Educational fund for his son Quinten at Busey Bank in Pekin.

-Services have been placed in the care of the Paul Thomas Funeral Home and Cremation Service of Miami, OK.
+Services have been placed in the care of the Paul Thomas Funeral Home of Miami, OK.

 Resource: Davis-Oswald Funeral Home

 Child friendly site about American and Canadian Indians.
 1400+ legends, 400+ agreements and treaties, 10,000+ pictures, free clipart, Pueblo pottery, American Indian jewelry, Native American Flutes and more.Home Page Government History Genealogy Recipes Resources Current Events Contact